-NOTE: When using this product in a sequential treatment program, allow a minimum of 21 days between applications.
+Note: When using this product in a sequential treatment program, allow a minimum of 21 days between applications.

-Pre-plant-AZ and CA: Use this product alone or apply as a separate operation following pre-plant broadcast treatment with Trifluralin EC (incorporated according to directions on product label).
+Preplant-AZ and CA: Use this product alone or apply as a separate operation following pre-plant broadcast treatment with trifluralin products (incorporated according to directions on product label).
 Apply this product as a broadcast spray after beds are formed, pre-irrigated and final seedbeds prepared.
 Prior to planting, drag-off the tops of the beds and plant in moist soil not treated with this product.
 Treated soil is returned to the bed after planting when irrigation furrows are reformed after Cotton has emerged.
 If more than two furrowing-out operations are made prior to lay-by or deep furrows are made early, weed control may be reduced in furrow bottoms.
 Use at the following rates:

-This Product Alone (Pre-plant): 1 to 2 pounds per acre.
+This Product Alone (Pre-plant): 0.8 to 1.6 quarts per acre.